-Base wages paid to all employees, excluding the CEO, annualized for employees hired within the year, were utilized to determine the median employee.
+For purposes of identifying our median employee in fiscal 2021, base wages paid to all employees, excluding the CEO, annualized for employees hired within the year, were utilized to determine the median employee.
 Base wages were used as the consistently applied compensation measure to determine the median employee as the variable pay programs are uniform across the Company.
-For purposes of determining the Company's 2021 CEO pay ratio, the Company calculated the annual total compensation of the median employee under the same methodology used for the NEOs as set forth in the 2021 Summary Compensation Table.
-The annual total compensation for our median employee was then compared to 2021 Summary Compensation Table total compensation reported for Mr. Scannell, our CEO.
+For purposes of determining the Company's 2022 CEO pay ratio, the Company calculated the annual total compensation of the median employee under the same methodology used for the NEOs as set forth in the 2022 Summary Compensation Table.
+The annual total compensation for our median employee was then compared to 2022 Summary Compensation Table total compensation reported for Mr. Scannell, our CEO.

-Fiscal 2021 annual total compensation of our CEO \$ 5,397,096 Fiscal 2021 annual total compensation of our median employee \$ 64,993 Fiscal 2021 CEO Pay Ratio 83:1
+Fiscal 2022 annual total compensation of our CEO \$ 4,030,668 Fiscal 2022 annual total compensation of our median employee \$ 71,151 Fiscal 2022 CEO Pay Ratio 57:1